Daninet/hash-wasm/README.md

 Future plans
 =====

+- Write a helper function, which allows calculating the hashes in different threads using WebWorkers and Worker Threads
 - Write a polyfill which keeps bundle sizes low and enables running binaries containing newer WASM instructions
 - Use WebAssembly Bulk Memory Operations
 - Use WebAssembly SIMD instructions (expecting a 10-20% performance increase)